 Nature Print Paper

 Nature Print Paper produces beautiful, permanent prints from natural and man-made materials.
 This unique light-sensitive paper exposes in direct sunlight to create white on blue prints.
 When placed on the paper, flat objects such as leaves, photo negatives, coins, cut-outs, lace, etc. block the sun and provide the subject for the print.
 This photographic-like image requires no inks, presses, photo equipment, darkroom, or chemicals.
 Exposure time is approximately 2-3 minutes (depending on the level of sunlight), then develop in water in seconds.
 It's fast, safe, and leaves no mess.
 Nature Print Paper is great for any age group and includes full, simple instructions.
 This paper is wonderful for discussing the differences between opaque, translucent, and transparent materials.
 Each package contains 40 sheets of 12.7 x 17.8 cm (5" x 7") light-sensitive paper.

 Special multi-use printing frames!
 Holds flat samples together without moving during exposure; no need for rocks or tape to hold the specimens.
 When finished, the frames may be used to display your prints.
-19 x 24 cm (7.5 x 9.5 in.)
-Four frames/pkg.
+19 x 24 cm (7.5" x 9.5") Four frames/pkg.

 These giant sheets of Nature Print Paper are perfect for large group and science fair projects and produce large beautiful prints suitable for framing.